sampathsree/Page_Rank_WikiPedia/README.md

 # Page_Rank_WikiPedia
-Running PageRank Algorithm on Wikipedia Data Set
+Running PageRank Algorithm on Wikipedia Data Set<br/>

-Steps to execute:
+Steps to execute:<br/>
-1. Setup Hadoop input folder with sample input.
+1. Setup Hadoop input folder with sample input.<br/>
-2. Run Jar File
+2. Run Jar File<br/>
-hadoop jar PageRank.jar wiki.org.WikiPageRank_Runner input output “William,Sakura,wikipedia,basketball”
+hadoop jar PageRank.jar wiki.org.WikiPageRank_Runner input output “William,Sakura,wikipedia,basketball”<br/>
-Here the arguments for the above command are as follows:
+Here the arguments for the above command are as follows:<br/>
-First Argument: INPUT DIRECTORY
+First Argument: INPUT DIRECTORY<br/>
-Second Argument: OUTPUT DIRECTORY
+Second Argument: OUTPUT DIRECTORY<br/>
-Third Argument: SEARCH WORDS FOR INVERTED INDEX (OPTIONAL)
+Third Argument: SEARCH WORDS FOR INVERTED INDEX (OPTIONAL)<br/>
-- Here “input” is the input folder path.
+- Here “input” is the input folder path.<br/>

 Assumptions:
 <p>1.
 Handled internal links within the pages.
 There are few links in the data in such format.
 Hence considered it as a self-link and calculated the page rank.</p>